FancySensei/gam-ball/README.md

 ### Debug Keys ###

  * "]" -- Toogle step by step physics.
  * "[" -- Next frame of the physics calculation.
-NOTE.
-It's not "step" but "frame" (we don't update graphic transforms on each step, only each frame)
+Note: It's not "step" but "frame" (we don't update graphic transforms on each step, only each frame)

-### Additional Information ###

-IDE: HaxeDevelop, Visual Studio Code

-Softwares: Photoshop, Git BASH, TortoiseGit